-Since Croton plants need the equivalent of full sun exposure, it’s good to place them near a southern or eastern-facing window.
+Since Croton plants need the equivalent of full sun exposure, placing them near a southern or eastern-facing window is best in my experience.
 This kind of exposure ensures they get as much sun as possible.

-However, you may want to place them back a bit from the glass so they don’t get much direct light through the window.
+However, it’s prudent to place them back from the glass so they don’t get much direct light through the window.
 Indirect but bright light is best for these plants.
 Rotate the Croton once a week or so to ensure all the leaves get equal exposure to the light they need.

 Croton plants need bright light in the winter as well, but check how the angle of the sun changes with the seasons.
 You may need to adjust the placement of the croton plant in relation to the winter to minimize direct sun exposure to avoid sunscalding.